popphp/pop-form/README.md

 </form>
 ```

-If it fails validation, it will render with the errors, in this case, the username was not alphanumeric:
+If it fails validation, it will render with the errors.
+In this case, the username was not alphanumeric:

 ```html
 <form action="/" method="post" id="my-form">